DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Related Work

 \subsection{Deep Neural Networks in Fovea Localization}

-Deep learning has demonstrated superiority over traditional image processing and morphological techniques in many fields of medical image analysis, such as classification, segmentation and object localization~\cite{suzuki2017overview, qin2020u2, yu2021location, yang2021artificial}.
-Regarding the task of fovea localization, existing studies can be broadly classified into two categories: regression and segmentation.
+Deep learning has demonstrated superiority over traditional image processing and morphological techniques in many fields of medical image analysis, such as classification, segmentation and object localization~\cite{suzuki2017overview, zhang2020artificial, murtaza2020deep, qin2020u2, yu2021location, yang2021artificial}.
+Regarding the task of fovea localization, existing research can be broadly categorized into two primary domains: regression and segmentation.

 Many deep learning-based methods formulate fovea localization as a regression task.
-Al-Bander~\etal~\cite{al2018multiscale} and Huang~\etal~\cite{huang2020efficient} propose a two-step regression approach that first predicts ROI and subsequently feeds the ROI into neural networks to localize the fovea center.
-Meyer~\etal~\cite{meyer2018pixel} and Bhatkalkar~\etal~\cite{bhatkalkar2021fundusposnet} adopt pixel-wise distance or heatmap regression approaches for joint OD and fovea localization.
-Xie~\etal~\cite{xie2020end} propose a hierarchical regression network that employs a self-attention mechanism in fovea localization~\cite{cheng2016long, zhang2019self}.
-The network predicts the fovea center through a three-stage localization architecture that crops features from coarse to fine.
+Al-Bander~\etal~\cite{al2018multiscale} and Huang~\etal~\cite{huang2020efficient} propose a two-step regression approach, initially predicting the ROI and subsequently inputting them into neural networks for fovea center localization.
+Meyer~\etal~\cite{meyer2018pixel} and Bhatkalkar~\etal~\cite{bhatkalkar2021fundusposnet} employ pixel-wise distance or heatmap regression approaches to jointly localize the OD and fovea.
+Xie~\etal~\cite{xie2020end} introduce a hierarchical regression network that integrates a self-attention mechanism in the process of fovea localization~\cite{cheng2016long, zhang2019self}.
+The network predicts the fovea center via a three-stage localization architecture that progressively crops features from coarse to fine.

-In addition to regression, deep learning-based methods also employ the image segmentation paradigm.
-Tan~\etal~\cite{tan2017segmentation} design a single 7-layer convolutional network to point-wise predict the fovea region from input image patches.
-Sedai~\etal~\cite{sedai2017multi} propose a two-stage image segmentation framework for segmenting the fovea region from coarse to fine.
-However, standard CNN-based architectures are limited by their fixed-size convolutional kernels, resulting in a lack of incorporation of long-range features.
-Consequently, these CNN-based architectures may fail when light conditions and fovea positions are abnormal, or when information on the OD and vessels is lacking due to lesions.
+In addition to regression, deep learning-based methods also leverage the image segmentation paradigm.
+Tan~\etal~\cite{tan2017segmentation} design a single 7-layer convolutional network to point-wise predict the foveal region from input image patches.
+Sedai~\etal~\cite{sedai2017multi} propose a two-stage image segmentation framework to segment the foveal region progressively.
+However, standard CNN-based architectures are limited by their fixed-size convolutional kernels, thereby failing to incorporate long-range features adequately.
+Consequently, these CNN-based architectures may fail under atypical light conditions and non-standard fovea positions, or in the absence of OD and vessel information due to lesions.